Circuit de Spa-Francorchamps

-The Circuit de Spa-Francorchamps ([siʁkɥi də spa fʁɑ̃kɔʁʃɑ̃]), frequently referred to as Spa, is a 7.004 km motor-racing circuit located in Stavelot, Belgium.
-It is the current venue of the Formula One Belgian Grand Prix, hosting its first Grand Prix in 1925, and has held a Grand Prix every year since 1985 (except 2003 and 2006).
+The Circuit de Spa-Francorchamps ([siʁkɥi də spa fʁɑ̃kɔʁʃɑ̃]), informally referred to as Spa, is a 7.004 km motor-racing circuit located in Francorchamps, Stavelot, Wallonia, Belgium, about 8 km southeast of Spa.
+It is the current venue of the Formula One Belgian Grand Prix, hosting its first Grand Prix in 1925, also hosting an F1 race in the first ever F1 season with the 1950 Belgian Grand Prix, and has held a Grand Prix every year since 1985 except 2003 and 2006.

-Spa also hosts several other international events including the 24 Hours of Spa, the World Endurance Championship 6 Hours of Spa-Francorchamps.
-It is also home to the Uniroyal Fun Cup 25 Hours of Spa, one of the longest motor races in the world.
+Spa also hosts several other international events including the 24 Hours of Spa and the World Endurance Championship 6 Hours of Spa-Francorchamps.
+It is also the host of the Uniroyal Fun Cup 25 Hours of Spa, one of the longest motor races in the world.

 The circuit has undergone several redesigns through its history, most extensively in 1979 when the track was modified and shortened from a 14.120 km circuit using public roads to a 6.947 km permanent circuit due to safety concerns with the old circuit.

-Despite its name, the circuit is not in Spa but lies in the vicinity of the town of Francorchamps within the boundaries of the municipality of Stavelot, with a part in the boundaries of Malmedy.